AndrewJHart/vesel/README.md

       foo: 'bar'
   });`

   > The `Application` object serves as our root view and has its element `el` attached directly to the **body** of the document.
 It is an instance of `RootView` which is meant to display one page at at time - with each page containing as many views as needed e.g. header, content, footer in the home page view.
+(This is similar to the Thorax.LayoutView except cooler)

 Back to our router, add this code to create the map view.